 What is Pass/Fail Grading?

-A pass/fail grading system is different from the current A-F grading system in that there is no scale of performance in the pass/fail scenario.
+A pass/fail grading system is different from the standard A through F grading system in that there is no scale of performance in the pass/fail scenario.
 In a pass-fail grading system, you either pass or you fail.

 Pass/fail grading is often accompanied by a narrative transcript, which explains the student’s learning.
 In a typical pass-fail program, an advisor doesn’t grade the student, but instead determines if the student accomplished what they set out to do in their learning plan.
 Advisors look to answer the following questions: Did significant learning occur?
 Is there evidence of growth?
 Did the student do what they set out to do?